Wijkuy/C-Shell/README.md

 # C-Shell
-Linux Styled shell simulator to add and execute custom commands
+Linux Styled shell emulator to add and execute custom commands while storing history with !! and !# commands supported for getting previous executed commands

 Compile Using GCC